ICAEW Chartered Accountant · UK M&A Advisory · London

 Talking to only one buyer at a time

-Founders who approach buyers directly end up in exclusive conversations with a single acquirer, which immediately destroys their negotiating position.
-A properly run process creates competitive tension between multiple qualified buyers.
-That tension drives price.
+Founders who approach buyers directly end up in exclusive conversations with a single acquirer — which immediately destroys negotiating position.
+A properly run UK sell-side M&A process creates competitive tension between multiple qualified strategic and PE buyers.
+That tension is what moves the headline price.

 03